-Today I was delivering a hill walking navigation course in the Pentlands for The City of Edinburgh Council Adult Education.
+I was out today in the Pentland Hills delivering a navigation course for The City of Edinburgh Council Adult Education.

 There were patches of residual snow in sheltered areas at height in the northern Pentlands.
 The ground is very wet at the moment and paths in the area are muddy.
 We stayed low to avoid a cold south-east to south-west wind.
 Wilf.

 I was in the Pentlands again today delivering a navigation course for U3A (University of the Third Age).
 The wind was a cold south-westerly and paths were icy in the morning and very muddy as the day progressed.

 We made use of the cafe at the Snowsports Centre at the start and finish of the day to talk about things in the warmth and shelter.
 Thanks to the group for keeping the enthusiasm going in the cold conditions.

 On Saturday I was delivering a Navigation Course for The City Of Edinburgh Council Adult Education.
 It was a cool dry morning, but the rain arrived in the early afternoon a little before it was forecast.

 Yesterday I was delivering a Low Level Walking Navigation Course for the City of Edinburgh Council Adult Education.
 We started from the Midlothian Snow Sports Centre and used the area around Swanston and Dreghorn to stay down below the worst of the cool wind and to maximise the available shelter.

 The main paths in the Pentlands were still relatively dry, but the recent rain meant there were some boggy areas.

 I was out in the Pentland Hills today delivering a Hill Walking Navigation course for The City of Edinburgh Council Adult Education.
 Thanks to all the group for their enthusiasm, which made the course work well.